RavensbourneWebMedia/UX-design/sessions/08/README.md

 [Last week](../07#your-turn-1) we asked you to **prototype two user flows**:

-1. The **onboarding** process: how does your app *welcome new users* and help them find their feet (learning what they can do, where to find things, and start using the features)?
-You can find very detailed breakdowns of other app's onboarding at [UserOnboard](http://www.useronboard.com/)).
+1. The **onboarding** process: how does your app *welcome new users* and help them find their feet?
+How does your app tell users what they can do, where to find things, and encourage them to use its features?

+	You can find very detailed breakdowns of other app's onboarding at [UserOnboard](http://www.useronboard.com/).
-* A problematic scenario, aka an *edge case* or *unhappy path* of your choice.
+* A **problematic scenario**, aka an *edge case* or *unhappy path* (of your choice).

 	For instance, what happens when your typical user makes a mistake, can't find what s/he is looking for, or generally when something goes wrong?

 **Keep prototyping** using your tool of choice (we recommend [Invision](http://www.invisionapp.com)).